 FAQs

-8. What was Maria Sanchez’s highest ranking in singles and doubles?
+2. What is Sanchez’s career-high ranking in singles and doubles?